 It's not only the patients' that are affected though.
-These high noise levels can also have an impact on staff performance and burnout rates.
+These high hospital noise levels can also have an impact on staff performance and burnout rates.
 Staff suffer from the difficulty of hearing each other (and patients) and this, in turn, can compromise the quality and safety of healthcare.

 King's College London recently published research which found that noise levels in intensive care - where the most vulnerable patients are looked after - regularly exceed 100 decibels; way above the recommended workplace noise Action Limit of 87dB (where hearing PPE is compulsory!).
 At that level, noise pollution has been implicated in the development of a condition known as intensive care psychosis - a form of delirium where patients experience anxiety, become paranoid, hear voices and see things that are not there.

 For staff, it seems this noisy working environment is unavoidable - but the consequent stress can affect their performance, and in patients, this noise level is associated with increased stress, greater pain sensitivity, high blood pressure, poor mental health. and longer hospital stays.

 The King's College research team say that current attempts to reduce noise have been "piecemeal and idiosyncratic", and they are calling for a more co-ordinated approach that actively involves both the hospital, its patients and their visitors.
 They believe the following areas should be considered for treatment: